darklilium/PO_Interrupciones/README.md

     </ul>
     </li>

-<li>Show in a table the orders and the info associated to them according to the current map zoom.</li>
+<li>Show in a table the orders id and info associated to them according to the current map zoom.</li>

-<li>Show dinamically the quantity of:
+<li>Show dynamically the quantity of:
      <ul>
      <li>Total of domiciliary customers affected by interruptions (DOM)</li>
      <li>Total of customers associated to a distribution substation interrupted.(RED)</li>